eleavydev/rock-paper-scissors-el/README.md

 - Go to Gitpod.io and create a free account.
 - Download and install necessary extension to Firefox/Chrome (This extension will add green Gitpod button to GitHub so you can easily open repository in Gitpod).
     - In Firefox, go to menu on the top right and click on Add-ons.
 From there then search for Gitpod.
-    - Type in Gitpod, and its the very first result is the extension that is required.
+    - Type in Gitpod, and it's the very first result is the extension that is required.
     - Click on it click on "Add to Firefox".
     - Confirm permissions.
   - Go back to GitHub repository at: [eleavyGitHub](https://github.com/eleavydev/rock-paper-scissors-el) and click on the green Gitpod button.